Kiln Maintenance Guide: Tips for Top Performance

 What is the life expectancy of a kiln?

 Generally speaking, most electric or gas-fired pottery kilns can last over 25 years with proper maintenance.
 Electric kilns typically last around 25 years, while gas-fired ones can have a longer life expectancy due to their efficient heating system.
-Regular kiln maintenance also helps to extend the lifespan of your kiln.
+Regular kiln maintenance also helps extend your kiln’s lifespan.
 By keeping your kiln in good condition, you can avoid costly repairs and replacements down the line.